 From here, you simply select one of the airline transfer partners from a drop-down menu.
 You will then enter your frequent flyer number for that airline and the number of Marriott Bonvoy points you wish to transfer.
 You must transfer at least 3,000 Marriott points, yielding 1,000 airline miles (with most airlines).

 And remember, for every 60,000 Marriott points you transfer, you'll receive a 5,000 airline mile bonus.
 So 60,000 Marriott Bonvoy points would net you 25,000 airline miles.
-So unless if you're simply topping off an airline account to complete a redemption, transferring at least 60,000 points is a wise move.
+So unless you're simply topping off an airline account to complete a redemption, transferring at least 60,000 points is a wise move.

 Marriott allows you to transfer up to 240,000 Bonvoy points each day.
 And like all transferable points currencies, the transfers are one way.
 That means you can not transfer points back to your Marriott Bonvoy account once the transfer has been completed.
 All transfers you make are final.